louthy/language-ext/LanguageExt.Process/README.md

 [LanguageExt.Process.Redis](https://www.nuget.org/packages/LanguageExt.Process.Redis) | Cluster support for the `LangaugeExt.Process` system for cluster aware processes using Redis for queue and state persistence
 [LanguageExt.Process.FSharp](https://www.nuget.org/packages/LanguageExt.Process.FSharp) | F# API to the `LangaugeExt.Process` system
 [LanguageExt.ProcessJS](https://www.nuget.org/packages/LanguageExt.ProcessJS) | Javascript API to the `LangaugeExt.Process` system.
 Supports running of Processes in a client browser, with hooks for two-way UI binding

-### What's the Actor model?

-* An actor is a single threaded process
-* It has its own blob of state that only it can see and update
-* It has a message queue (inbox)
-* It processes the messages one at a time (single threaded remember)
-* When a message comes in, it can change its state; when the next message arrives it gets that modified state.
-* It has a parent Actor
-* It can `spawn` child Actors
-* It can `tell` messages to other Actors
-* It can `ask` for replies from other Actors
-* They're very lightweight, you can create 10,000s of them no problem

-So you have a little bundle of self contained computation, attached to a blob of private state, that can get messages telling it to do stuff with its private state.
-Sounds like OO right?
-Well, it is, but as Alan Kay envisioned it.
-The slight difference with this is that it enforces execution order, and therefore there's no shared state access, and no race conditions (within the actor).